SmartNews raises $92M at a $1.2B valuation – TechCrunch

 Nicolas also suggested that there are some broader trends that SmartNews is taking advantage of, like the fact that the shift to mobile news consumption is still underway, particularly for older readers.

-And then there’s “the loss of trust in some news sources — political news, especially” which makes SmartNews’ curated approach seem more valuable.
+And then there’s “the loss of trust in some news sources — political news, especially,” which makes SmartNews’ curated approach seem more valuable.
 (It also recently launched a News From All Sides feature to show coverage from different political perspectives.)

 As for monetization, he said SmartNews remains focused on advertising.

-Note: Update: Also worth noting is that SensorTower says SmartNews has been downloaded 45 million times since the beginning of 2014, with 11 million of those downloads in 2019.